Maher808/NoSQL-Challenge/README.md

 # NoSQL-Challenge
- This Challenge are as follows:
+ This Challenge is as follows:

 Deliverable 1: A Jupyter notebook containing code that imports the data and sets up and updates the uk_food database.